annacjacobson/quick-portfolio/data_science/projects.md

 ---

 #### Project Description
-A series of dashboards for internal stakeholders to improve visbility, gain insights, and benchmark new opportunities.
+A series of interactive dashboards for internal stakeholders to improve visbility, gain insights, and benchmark new opportunities.

 #### Skills
 Data Cleansing, Data Anlysis, Data Visualization